 Chances are, your business is more concerned about the bottom line than the possibility of a fire.
 Whether you manufacture camera housings or serve the best risotto in town, your property carries an inherent risk of fire, and commercial fires cause millions of dollars of damage annually.
 When it comes to preventing a blaze from breaking out at work, knowledge is power.
 Here are six of the most common causes of commercial fire damage.

+It should be no wonder that a kitchen is where fires occur most.
+This room is typically stocked up with many potential flammable hazards such as cooking oils.
 If you think fires caused by cooking equipment are confined solely to restaurants, think again.
 A wide variety of commercial properties have kitchens, including gyms, schools, health care facilities, and office buildings.
 Each is stocked with a plethora of potentially hazardous elements, from highly flammable cooking oils to open flames and other heat sources.

 Every business can’t call sunny San Diego or balmy Florida home.
 In many parts of the United States, heating equipment is required to keep commercial facilities thriving year-round.
 Heating components such as furnaces, radiators, fireplaces, and hot water heaters all have the potential to overheat or otherwise malfunction.